gui_x11.txt For Vim version 9.1. Last change: 2024 Nov 17

 gvim -geometry 80x63+8+100

-This creates a window with 80 columns and 63 lines at position 8 pixels from
+This creates a window with 80 columns and 63 lines at position 8 pixels fromthe left and 100 pixels from the top of the screen.

 ==============================================================================